hemidactylus/mlops-speedrun-spamclassifier/README.md

 Two Parquet files are created in `offline_data/`, one with the labels and the other with the features, ready to be used as training set.

-All rows in each Parquet file bears the same `event_timestamp` (some time in 2019).
+All rows in each Parquet file bear the same `event_timestamp` (some arbitrary date in 2019).
 This is secondary in this case, but would be relevant if these data did get updated somehow, to allow for time-travel-consistency in retrieving historical data.